 - 1. Meet all admission policies and complete all required admission forms of the College. - 2.
 Be a graduate of an approved high school or demonstrate equivalent competency (GED examination). - 3.
-Take the Health Occupation Aptitude Examination Revised. - 4.
-Submit a completed OTA application form and any official college transcripts to the College. - 5.
-Submit to a criminal background check and drug testing after admission into the program.
+Take the Test of Essential Academic Skills (TEAS). - 4.
+Submit a completed OTA application form and any official college transcripts to the College. - Submit to a criminal background check and drug testing after admission into the program.